 Humanity Isn’t Fixing This

 “God isn’t Fixing This” was perhaps one the most shocking headline of yesterday’s news cycle.
-Instead of twitter platitudes, that powers-that-be at the Daily News want real action.
+Instead of twitter platitudes, the powers-that-be at the Daily News want real action.
 They want a real response to the San Bernardino shooting.
 They want to end these tragedies once and for all by pulling every gun off the shelf.

 And to some degree the Daily News is right to focus on humanity.
 God didn’t create this mess.
 We did.
 For decades, America has championed Darwinism, postmodern ethics, and the beauty of egotism.
 The result of this narcissistic cocktail has been despair, poverty, and corruption.
 When life is deemed to be meaningless, people start live that way.
 We shouldn’t be shocked.